arryerhan/arryerhan/README.md

 React Developer || Front-End Developer || Software Developer
 ------------------------------------------------------------

-I've been learning to code for 2 years after switching careers.I started with HTML and CSS but have really found a passion for React Development
+I've been working on the sector for years then decided to swicth to software side.I started with HTML and CSS but have really found a passion for React Development.

 * 🌍  I'm based in the United States
 * 🧠  I'm learning Java Script and React and always open to learn more things about software